Instructions to Authors

 Authors submitting manuscripts to JRPMS agreed that, if accepted, all articles will be published under the terms of Creative Common License CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike) This means that the articles will be immediately free for everyone to read, and users are free to: copy and redistribute the material in any medium or format, remix, transform, and build upon the material, under the following terms:

 Attribution: Users must give appropriate credit, provide a link to the license, and indicate if changes were made.
 Users may do so in any reasonable manner, but not in any way that suggests the licensor endorses them or their use.

 NonCommercial: Users may not use the material for commercial purposes.

 ShareAlike: If users remix, transform, or build upon the material, they must distribute their contributions under the same license as the original

 All material published in JRPMS regarding medical procedures, choice of drugs and drug dosages represents the opinions of the authors and should not be construed to reflect the opinions of the Editors or the Publisher.
-No responsibility is assumed by JRPMS, the Editors, the Publisher or ISMNI for any injury or damage to persons or property as a matter of products liability, negligence or otherwise or from any use of operation of any methods, products, instructions or ideas contained in JRPMS.
+No responsibility is assumed by JRPMS, the Editors or the Publisher for any injury or damage to persons or property as a matter of products liability, negligence or otherwise or from any use of operation of any methods, products, instructions or ideas contained in JRPMS.
 Because of rapid advances in the medical sciences, independent verification of diagnosis and drug dosages should be made.
 Although all advertising material is expected to conform to ethical (medical) standards, their inclusion in JRPMS does not constitute a guarantee or endorsement of the quality or value of such product or of the claims made for it by its manufacturer.